Retirement plan written in a notebook

 We can help

-1st United Credit Union has contracted with CUSO Financial Services, L.P.
-(CFS*) to help you reach your financial goals.
-Our CFS* representative has met with many 1st United members and has assisted with everything from financial advice to retirement planning.
+1st United Credit Union has contracted with Osaic Institutions, Inc.* to help you reach your financial goals.
+Our Osaic Institutions representative has met with many 1st United members and has assisted with everything from financial advice to retirement planning.
 If you’d like help planning for retirement, reach out to Rahil Machiwalla at (925) 598-4718.
 He is available to talk by phone or he can meet you for a complimentary appointment at any of our branches.

 This information brought to you by: